shekhargulati/52-technologies-in-2016/15-huginn/README.md

 ![](images/huginn-agent-event-flow.png)

-To see all the three agents in action, let's add couple more JSON documents to the `db.json`.
-These JSON will contains `SCREENED` and `LOADED_ON_AIRCRAFT` events.
+To see all the three agents in action, let's add couple of more JSON documents to the `db.json`.
+These JSON will contain `SCREENED` and `LOADED_ON_AIRCRAFT` events.

 You will notice that bag tracking bot has published three events and you will start getting email and SMS.